 - Only 21 percent of businesses in Singapore were using electronic invoicing as of 2019.

 - The media and education sectors are at the forefront of adopting e-invoicing in Singapore.

 - The Singapore government launched a nationwide e-invoicing network in collaboration with PEPPOL in 2019 to accelerate the adoption of electronic invoicing by the private sector.

 - A channel created by the Singapore government for suppliers to submit e-invoices in January 2020 has since become the most preferred channel for suppliers.

-The stats above offer the clearest indication that Singapore’s adoption of e-invoicing is gathering pace, and businesses have an opportunity to automate their accounts payable.
+The stats above offer the most unambiguous indication that Singapore’s adoption of e-invoicing is gathering pace, and businesses have an opportunity to automate their accounts payable.

-Most importantly, by shunning paper invoices and shifting to e-invoices, players in Singapore’s private sector can transform the way they connect with trading partners and suppliers.
+Most importantly, by shunning paper invoices and shifting to e-invoices, players in Singapore’s private sector can transform how they connect with trading partners and suppliers.

 How is Singapore Rolling Out e-Invoicing?